algorand-devrel/demo-abi/README.md

 Update the `contract.json` file by swapping in your new app id, then check the Language specific README files to see how to call the methods.

+You'll also need to tweak the hostnames/ports for the algod client in their respective directories depending on how your local sandbox is configured.